kuroji-fusky/SponsorExplorer/README.md

 A modern rewrite of Lanrza's [SBBrowser][sbb] and with more features and an intuitive UI!

+## Features

+- ✅ Display submitted segments
+- 🚧 Play and filter segments
+- 🚧 Watchlist for YT videos, playlist, as well as usernames/userIDs
+- 🚧 In-depth stats about submitted segments in videos, channels, and from usernames/userIDs
+- 🚧 Browse segments on YouTube channels

+## Inspiration

+While I was the middle of writing a [Tampermonkey script for sb.ltn.fi][tm-script] to append titles and thumbnails using the YouTube API, along with other enchancements, I had this idea to remake SBbrowser but with an approach to a modern redesign and all the other features such as segment playback, a watchlist, etc.

 ## Installation and Setup

 Requires Node.js v20 and the Yarn package manager - install dependencies with